Install on Linux

-- Start it, if it has not started already.
+- Start it and create administrator credentials.
 See Start Splunk Enterprise for the first time.

 - Configure it to start at boot time.
 See Configure Splunk software to start at boot time.

 - Learn what comes next.
 See what happens next?

 Uninstall Splunk Enterprise